CCMurphy-dev/muninn-releases/docs/MUNINN_ADMIN_GUIDE.md

 3. Click **Browse** and select your department's shared folder
 4. The app shows the derived paths that will be used:
    - `library/` - Case library for DICOM courses
-   - `registry/` - Trainee registry files
+   - `library/playlists/` - Curated case collections for trainees
    - `exams/` - Exam configurations
    - `reports/` - Generated training reports
-   - `tracking/practice/` - Practice activity logs
-   - `tracking/exam_results/` - Exam submissions
+   - `tracking/` - SQLite database for trainees, practice, and exam submissions
 5. Click **Continue** to save the configuration

 You can also click **Skip for Now** to configure this later via the Department Settings.